 Died: May 1, 2018

 In 1972, Rogas moved into administration as the athletic business manager and director of the Cardinal Club.
-In Rogas’ last year as the head coach, he led the golf team to another conference championship, its twelfth under his leadership.
+In Rogas’s last year as the head coach, the golf team captured another conference championship, its twelfth under his leadership.
 The Southland Conference named Rogas the men’s golf coach of the year twice in 1973 and 1981.

 Rogas was an integral part of the design and building of the golf driving range at Lamar University.
 He mentored hundreds of students and athletes and worked to improve the Beaumont community by serving as the President of the Young Men’s Business League (YMBL).

 In 1986, Lamar University recognized Rogas’ contributions to the university by inducting him into its Cardinal Hall of Honor.
 Rogas’ career was also recognized by the Thomas Jefferson High School Alumni Association and Tulane University.
 He is a member of the Museum of the Gulf Coast, Sports Hall of Fame.